 Are you gluten intolerant or celiac?
 I feel for you not being able to have bread.
 That is why this gluten free artisan bread will not disappoint.
 Bread is one of my favorite snacks during the day and it accompanies most every meal.
 However, life without gluten is not that difficult to achieve.
 There are many options out there, but not all have proven good and satisfying like the ones I share with you.
 I have tested these recipes on my family and they have received an “A” with the taste test by adults and children alike.

 To accomplish the perfect loaf you must use the specific flours and don’t fudge on anything until you have tried the recipe first.
 Measuring GF flour can be tricky without a scale.
 I use the scoop, press, and swipe method, but a scale can be more accurate.
 This recipe is adapted from the gfJules recipe.
-You will find her flour on AMAZON or GFJULES.
+You will find her flour on GFJULES.

 If you would like to make a sourdough starter for this Gluten Free Artisan Bread Jovial Foods shows you how.

 3 cups gfJules all purpose flour or 430 grams

 1¼ cup Gluten free beer

 ¼ cup extra virgin olive oil

 1 tablespoon flax and sesame seeds